SirDukey/Home-lab/terraform/README.md

     # Apply the changes
     terraform apply

+    # If you create the resource in the Ansible inventory file Terraform will automatically run the bootstrap playbook when you provision a resource.

     # State Refresh: Ensure that the state file is up-to-date with the actual state of your infrastructure.
 You can use the -refresh-only flag to refresh the state without applying changes
     terraform apply -refresh-only